Where did these vulnerabilities?

 Of ARM core-based vulnerabilities now confirmed on the Cortex-A15, Cortex-A57, Cortex-A72 and Cortex-A75.

-AMD in its report please tell attack Meltdown on its processors impossible, but the "Ghost" they are halfway: one of the ways of hacking work, and the other allegedly "unlikely" due to some differences in architecture.
+AMD in its report said, attack Meltdown on its processors impossible, but the "Ghost" they are halfway: one of the ways of hacking work, and the other allegedly "unlikely" due to some differences in architecture.

 As you can see that the computer was hacked through a Meltdown or Spectre